mautrix/imessage/imessage/ios/ipc.md

 * Send (or remove) a tapback (request type `send_tapback`)
   * `chat_guid` (str) - Chat identifier
   * `target_guid` (str) - The target message ID
+  * `target_part` (int) - The target message part index
   * `type` (int) - The type of tapback to send
   * Response should contain the sent tapback `guid` and `timestamp`
+  * Removing tapbacks is done by sending a 300x type instead of 200x (same as iMessage internally)
 * Send a read receipt (request type `send_read_receipt`)
   * `chat_guid` (str) - Chat identifier
   * `read_up_to` (str, UUID) - The GUID of the last read message